lei-diva/CodeOne/README.md

 Design, build, and test your front end projects in our online playground.
 Develop with HTML, CSS, and JS and watch your projects come to life alongside your code!
+This web application was intended to optimize and simplify front end development by providing immediate visual feedback along with other useful tools.
+Code One was created over the course of two weeks and is my first React JS project.

 This project was hosted on [Heroku](https://www.heroku.com/) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).